defineEditor/js-stream-dataset-json/README.md

 * Extract metadata from Dataset-JSON files
 * Read observations as an iterable
 * Get unique values from observations
+* Support reading and writing using Dataset-JSON compressed format

 ## Installation
 Install the library using npm: